weiji14/zen3geo/docs/stacking.md

 - **assets**: The STAC item assets 🍱 (typically the 'band' names)
 - **epsg**: The 🌐 EPSG projection code, best if you know the native projection
 - **resolution**: Spatial resolution 📏.
-The Sentinel-1 GRD is actually at 10m,
+The Sentinel-1 RTC is actually at 10m,
   but we'll resample to 30m to keep things small 🤏 and match the Copernicus DEM.